At 12 seasons and counting, the show is a vivid timeline of evolving American sentiment.

 This is the key, probably, to the show’s longevity.
 Because Always Sunny has been on for twelve seasons.
 And it’s already been renewed for two more, setting it on course to tie (and then, if there is a God, beat) the record for longest-running live-action comedy series ever.

 And when you’ve been on the air since 2005, you have to make some changes.
-The political climate today is not what it was 13 years ago, and the jokes audiences are willing to laugh at are not the same.
+The political climate today is not what it was 13 years ago, and the jokes audiences are prepared to laugh at are not the same.
 That being said, Always Sunny has forever danced along the line of what audiences are willing to accept, especially on cable tv.
-With little in the way of censorship and a lot of leeway in the name of satire, the show exists right at, or sometimes just over, the line of what’s acceptable to laugh at.
+With little in the way of censorship and a lot of leeway in the name of satire, the show exists right at, or sometimes just over, the line of what it’s okay to laugh at.

 This, combined with its sheer age, makes it a veritable timeline of the evolving political landscape of the last decade and a half.